GLYCAM-Web/website/Examples/JsonApi/README.md

 A typical pattern might involve:
 1. Evaluate some sequence to determine if it can be built, and if any options are available for that sequence.
+2. Request that a 3D structure be generated for a sequence, possibly with options for which conformers (shapes) to generate.
-2. Request the build status of either the default build, or one of the builds listed in the evaluate response.
+3. Request the build status of either a default shape for the 3D structure, or one of the conformers.
-3. When the desired file exists, request the file as an attachment in a response.
+4. When the desired 3D structure file exists, request the file as an attachment in a response.

 An in-depth walkthrough of one way this might happen is provided in the [Appendix: Walkthrough](#walkthrough)

-Armed with a response to the original request it is possible to:
-* Poll for the status of the default PDB file.
-* Submit a new request for up to 64 variations of this structures
-* Each requested structure can then be polled for and downloaded as well.

 ## Submitting Requests To The API